polterguy/phosphorusfive/plugins/p5.web/README.md

 There is also an event called *[list-widget-properties]*, which returns a list of _all_ properties, for one or more specified widget(s).
 This
 Active Event can either be given an expression, leading to multiple IDs, or a constant, showing the properties of only one widget at the time.

-### Retrieving an entire hierarchy of widget values
+### Retrieving an entire hierarchy of widget properties

-Sometimes, you wish to retrieve every single "form element" widget value, from some specified starting widget.
-For these occassions, you have the *[get-widget-values]* Active Event.
-This Active Event will return all "form element values" below one or more specified "root widget".
+Sometimes, you wish to retrieve every single widget property, recursively, from some specified root widget.
+For these occassions, you have the *[get-widget-properties]* Active Event (plural form).
+This Active Event will return all properties of the requested name(s), below one or more specified "root widget".

-To see all form element values on your form in one go, you could use something like this for instance.
+To see all form element values for instance, in your form, in one go, you could use something like this for instance.

 ```
-get-widget-values:cnt
+get-widget-properties:cnt
+  value
 ```

+The above is actually a "Ninja trick" to serialize all form elements from some specified widget recursively.

 ### Changing and retrieving a widget's Ajax events dynamically